-Grahamstown Cathedral Choir
+Grahamstown Cathedral Choir, and Makana Choir School

 The Cathedral of St Michael and St George in Grahamstown is home to many treasures, given over the years to the glory of God and for the inspiration of those who come into the building to worship.
 One of the most exciting treasures of the Cathedral is not ancient, but very much alive, the music made by the Choir.
 The choir consists of some dozen adults and the young choristers of the Makana Choir School.
 Throughout the year the Choir sings at morning Eucharist services twice a month, and at Evensong twice a month.

 The choristers are trained in singing and musicianship during a one-and-a-half hour practice at the Cathedral each week, one practice a week held at their respective schools, and a one-hour practice before every choral service.
-In return for the choristers’ commitment to the Choir they may be eligible to receive a Scholarship towards their school fees.
+They take part in two Choral Evensong services and two choral morning services per month, always with a different repertoire.